amgarton47/CS62data-structures/CompressedTable/project/README.md

 ## Classes

-This assignment has 7 classes.
+This assignment has many classes.
 You are responsible for `CurDoublyLinkedList` and `CompressedTable`.
 The first of these is the underlying data structure, a doubly linked list that includes a pointer, and the second is the class which handles the updating of the grid.
 You are also responsible for testing `CurDoublyLinkedList` with JUnit tests.
 The other classes have all been implemented for you.

 ![Drawing Grid](compressedtablemockup.png "Drawing Grid")